Getting Back on Your Motorcycle After an Accident

 Regardless if you are an experienced rider or a newbie who has had minimal experience on the open road, a motorcycle accident can stop you in your tracks both literally and mentally.
 We have seen time and again riders have great difficulty getting back on a bike after a crash.
 Especially in the case where there were traumatic injuries, a mental block is created and nervousness, even some anxiety set in.

-Some of the emotions and feeling that come on after a collision stem from several things, including dealing with a loss of confidence, feelings of guilt, and even post-traumatic stress disorder.
+Some of the emotions and feelings that come on after a collision stem from several things, including dealing with a loss of confidence, feelings of guilt, and even post-traumatic stress disorder.
 Being involved in a motorcycle accident affects each rider differently.
 For some, it can remove the confidence they had in riding a bike and their level of skills.
 For some, it may create a level of guilt, either because they survived the wreck or that they have created an additional need to worry for their family and friends.
 (Once you get into an accident, will you get into another?
 Will it be worse?)
 Lastly, most riders have some memory of the accident or at the very least, what happened leading up to it.
 This can cause some degree of post-traumatic stress disorder.

 So how do you overcome these issues?
 How do you get back on a motorcycle after experiencing an accident?
 Just keep in mind, it is not simple, and you may need further professional support.

 Even if you have fully recovered physically, you may still have mental injuries that you need to deal with.
 More specifically, if a rider has a loss of confidence after an accident, they must realize that this is a common occurrence, especially for an experienced biker.
-After riding a motorcycle for years, trust is built up either with skills of the rider or just basic instincts.
+After riding a motorcycle for years, trust is built up either with the skills of the rider or just basic instincts.
 Bikers get comfortable in their abilities, and a serious crash can throw anyone off their game.
 Feelings of what they did wrong and what if it happens again creep in and throw off their pre-collision level of confidence.

 One of the ways a rider could push through confidence issues is dealing with the incident as an experience to learn from.
 Please note that none of this advice should take the place of professional treatment.
 A rider should determine what caused the accident and what actions could be taken to prevent it from happening again.
 Was it the road conditions?
 How about the careless actions of another driver?
 Once that is clarified, it may be easier to learn and change behaviors based on this new knowledge.